 At a glance

-Volunteer with children in South Africa and work with teachers and caregivers to support early childhood development.
-You’ll work in daycare centres and preschools, and focus on building strong foundations for children’s education.
-The stronger this foundation is, the more prepared kids are for their first year.
+- Volunteer with children in South Africa and work with teachers and caregivers to support early childhood development.

-The work you do in South Africa is part of a bigger picture.
-You’ll help us work toward our goals of improving literacy, numeracy, and hygiene practices among South African children.
-This is a great opportunity for you to get practical childcare experience and learn new skills.
+- You’ll help us work toward our goals of improving literacy, numeracy, and hygiene practices among South African children.

-You’ll work in Cape Town, a diverse coastal city, and live with a local host family.
-You’ll learn all about the local culture and traditions, and can use your free time to explore the city and stunning nature.
+- You’ll work in Cape Town, a diverse coastal city, and live with a local host family.
+You’ll learn about the local culture and traditions, use your free time to explore the city and stunning nature.

 Completely flexible datesSee Dates